prefer-jsr/prefer-jsr/packages/eslint-plugin/README.md

 ### Recommended Config

-The easiest way to use this plugin is with the recommended config:
+One way to use this plugin is with the recommended config:

 ```js
 // eslint.config.js